xCrystal/TCGRandomizer/README.md

 It distinguishes between 6 types of evolution classes or stages to determine the possible values of HP and retreat cost.

-At the moment, the Pokemon TCG ROM detailed above must be in the same directory as the .jar file.
-Upon executing the .jar file, tcgrandomized.gbc will be generated.

 #### <b>Planned features or tweaks</b>

 * Fix wrong Pokemon names showing in the descriptions of the shuffled moves